Print pageSpecial Care/Hospital Stays/IV antibiotic Treatment

 Many parents stay with their children and sleep on a camp bed by the child.
 Some hospitals also have special accommodation for parents.

 Going into hospital can be very overwhelming for children, as they don’t know what to expect.
 If they haven’t been into hospital before there are books that explain what it is like and they may help reassure your child.
-Examples on Amazon.
+Many of these books can be found on Amazon.
+You may also find the Bristol Royal Hospital for Children website useful.

 Most children’s wards have a play specialist who will explain to children exactly what’s going on, and help keep them occupied.
 Through distraction techniques they can support your child and family during procedures.